What is the difference between PUBG New State and PUBG Mobile?

 Have the controls changed in New State?

-Hard to say.
-Despite the new gameplay additions, news of control changes is currently limited.
-However, New State will presumably control similarly to PUBG Mobile to avoid alienating long-time fans while making it accessible for new ones.
+Not really.
+Despite the new gameplay additions, controls are very similar to those found in PUBG Mobile, avoiding alienating long-time fans while making the game accessible for new ones.
 In both games, players can expect to utilize touch controls for navigation and actions such as aiming and firing.

-In PUBG Mobile, button customization that suits your playstyle and comfort are available, though it is unclear to what extent this will carry over into New State.
-In New State, the button layout may differ to incorporate the new mechanics.
-However, it is safe to assume that most control changes would be due to optimization, with PUBG studios looking to release a dedicated mobile PUBG of the highest quality.
+In both games, button customization options that suits your playstyle and comfort are available.
+New State takes this further though, with buttons smaller and more numerous in order to incorporate the new mechanics.
+Control customization is also more detailed in New State, and many changes from PUBG Mobile are due to optimization, with PUBG studios looking to release a dedicated mobile game of the highest quality.

 Minimum Requirements